-- LS staff attend training both in-house and from external providers in order to keep abreast of current legislation and practice and to improve knowledge. - Staff in schools are encouraged to attend specific training in anticipation of the needs of pupils arriving or transferring. - The Director of LS gives INSET when required to the whole school or individual departments and has created a library of audio resources to provide INSET at point of need - The Director of LS gives induction training annually to new staff joining the schools. - Through membership of: - NASEN National Association for Special Educational Needs a charitable membership organisation that exists to support and champion those working with, and for, children and young people with SEND and learning differences. - PATOSS The Professional Association of Teachers of Students with Specific learning difficulties, for all those concerned with the teaching and support of pupils with SpLD.
-Patoss also train and update Access Arrangement Assessors to ensure continuing compliance with JCQ regulations - Communicate-ed Provide practical and relevant training for education professionals involved in the area of Special Needs
+- LS staff attend training both in-house and from external providers in order to keep abreast of current legislation and practice and to improve knowledge. - Staff in schools are encouraged to attend specific training to build the skills in response to the needs of the current student population and in anticipation of the needs of pupils arriving or transferring. - The Director of Learning Support leads INSET both through planned sessions and when required, to the whole school or individual departments.
+The Director of Learning Support has created a library of audio resources to provide INSET at point of need. - The Director of Learning Support gives induction training annually to new staff joining the schools. - Through membership of: - o NASEN National Association for Special Educational Needs a charitable membership organisation that exists to support and champion those working with, and for, children and young people with SEND and learning differences. - PATOSS The Professional Association of Teachers of Students with Specific learning difficulties, for all those concerned with the teaching and support of pupils with SpLD.
+PATOSS also train and update Access Arrangement Assessors to ensure continuing compliance with JCQ regulations - Communicate-ed Provide practical and relevant training for education professionals involved in the area of Special Needs